Dempster Highway: The Wildest Solo Road Trip To The Arctic

 Accommodation and Campground

-- Yukon km 72: Tombstone Mountain Campground – The 36-site campground is a good spot to relax for a day or two offering hiking nearby.
+- Yukon km 72: Tombstone Mountain Campground – The 36-site campground is a good spot to relax for a day or two and to take advantage of the spectacular hiking trails nearby.

 - Yukon km 193.8: Engineer Creek Campground – 15 campsites, kitchen shelter, water, and toilets